 Our great-grandparents lived in different times.
 Stock market returns weren’t promised, nor were they delivered.
 From 1900-1944 the Dow grew just under 2% per year.
 From 1945 to today it compounded at 6.8% a year (both numbers are price only).
 The first half of the twentieth century was rife with bank runs, depressions, hardly any financial regulation, and World Wars.
 The second half certainly had some discomfort, but it feels like we arrived at a point where extraordinary attempts are being made to shield investors from further discomfort.
 Trying to eliminate dangers could potentially make investors more sensitive and more fragile to ordinary adversity that exists in all risk markets.

-I’m not saying that people should put 100% of their portfolio in index funds and hold on come hell or high water.
-What I am saying that it’s time for the American investor to abandon their safe space.
+It’s time for the American investor to abandon their safe space.
 There are risks to investing.
 There always have and there always will be.
 Bear markets happen.
 Recessions are a natural part of the business cycle.
 They will happen, and we will get stronger as a result of it.
 Trying to ban their existence is infantile.

 John Roberts, Chief Justice of the United States, gave a commencement speech at his son’s middle school graduation ceremony that is absolutely perfect.
 This is exactly how I think about the experience of the American Investor.